KoynovStas/CRC_t/README.md

 1. You need to include **[crc_t.h](./crc_t.h)** file in your **.cpp** file.
 2. Parameterize a template (see an examples)

+**Note:**
+> The parameters for the template correspond to the `Ross N. Williams` specification.
+A list of CRC algorithms for this specification can be found here: [Catalogue CRC algorithms](http://reveng.sourceforge.net/crc-catalogue/all.htm)

 ## Examples